College of Engineering, Trivandrum: Student Clubs/Organizations

-College of Engineering Trivandrum has 36 Officially recognized student clubs ranging from technical to non technical.
+College of Engineering Thiruvananthapuram has 36 Officially recognized student clubs ranging from technical to non technical.
 They are:

 1. SAEINDIA CET

 CET also has a student chapter of SAE- the Society of Automotive Engineers, the century-old society Thomas Alva Edison, Henry Ford and numerous other greats were members of.
 Students from CET have participated in SAE INDIA National competitions like the Baja and Efficycle.
 SAE INDIA CET regularly holds educative sessions on automotive technology- from bicycles and skateboards to trains and rockets.
 The student chapter also trains students in CAD.
 There are 4 clubs under SAEINDIA CET namely FARRAGO, Zenith, Excelerators & Herakles.

 2. IEEE SB CET

 IEEE activities in CET were initiated on 15 June 1983 as student branch under the Kerala section.
+In 2000, it hosted the Student Professional Awareness Conference (SPAC 2000) in Technopark with many notable speakers from the Information Technology domain.
 It was revived in the year 2008.
 As of January 2012, CET IEEE Student Branch has around 100 student members.
 The Student Branch has a library.
 One affinity group called IEEE Women in Engineering is running under this Student Branch and six societies.
 The student branch won many prizes as well as represented the college in many international avenues, including the best website award in the Asia Pacific region in 2010, represented Kerala in the Asia Pacific Student Congress at New Zealand, won prizes in the student poster and paper contest at the Global Humanitarian Technology conference at Seattle etc. The team of student branch officers consists of chair, vice-chair, treasurer and secretary.